 This place is a 24/7 Aladdin’s cave that you will love and hate in equal measures.
 If there is an item that Mustafa doesn’t sell, then it isn’t worth having anyway.
 You can buy literally anything here, from airline tickets to Rolex watches, along with your weekly grocery shopping (which always comes in cheap compared to a lot of other Singapore supermarkets).
 Even if you don’t actually need to buy anything, then this is a place worthy of a visit just for the experience (and you will never, ever leave empty-handed, no matter how strong your resolve).
 Prepare for stampedes at peak times, but if you can get there when it is less chaotic, you’re sure to get all the grocery essentials you could possibly ever need, along with a new telly, a visa for your holiday to India and some diamond earrings…

-Warehouse Club: Best for all your bulk-buying needs
+Best for: All your bulk-buying needs

 Missing Costco?
 The Warehouse Club is the largest retail format of NTUC FairPrice and is great for bulk-buying and super-saver discounts.
 Located in the FairPrice Hub in Joo Koon, it stocks all you’ll ever need for the home, including an impressive range of Kirkland products.
 A single shop here will have you sorted on groceries and household consumables for the week, maybe even the month.
-One thing to note: it is a bit of a hassle to get to if you don’t drive, but you can get free delivery with minimum spend of $500.
+One thing to note: it is a bit of a hassle to get to if you don’t drive, but you can get free delivery with a minimum spend of $500.
 The store is also members-only, but purchasing a membership is quick, easy and only costs $20 a year.
 Costco, who?

-Koryo Mart: Best for stashing up on Korean snacks
+Best for: Stocking up on Korean snacks

 No need to hop on a six-hour flight to grab all your Korean cooking necessities.
 Koryo Mart stocks an impressive range of food where you can grab all the kimchi, rice cakes, instant rice, and all the Korean snacks and drinks you’ll ever need.
 Lacking the tools to make your bibimbap?
-They’ve got that too, complete with metal spoons and chopsticks.
+They’ve got that, too, complete with metal spoons and chopsticks.

-Shine Korea: Best for your Korean food fix
+Best for: Authentic Korean food fix

 For more Korean groceries, head to one of Shine Korea‘s many outlets around town.
 All products are imported from Korea, including snacks and seaweed, instant rice and noodle dishes, condiments, beverages and more.
 Alternatively, you could shop online: Shine Korea offers free delivery when you spend $80 or more.